Partnership for Democratic Practices in Arkansas

 “How should we make sure people have the food they need?”

-The purpose of these inaugural pair of dialogues was to help people deliberate on how we should approach the issues of division and outrage that prevent us from making progress on urgent problems in the United States.
-Participants evaluated and discussed three options that could help heal our country’s partisan divide and give all Americans a way to move forward together.
+The purpose of this inaugural pair of dialogues was to help participants deliberate on how the nation could address the divisions and outrage that had hindered progress on urgent problems in the United States.
+During these sessions, participants evaluated and discussed three potential options to help the country move beyond partisan divides and identify ways for all Americans to work together constructively.
+The dialogue encouraged thoughtful reflection on shared values, points of tension, and opportunities for stronger civic collaboration.

 Contact Person